iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 ### Learning Rate
 - Determine the **Step Size** at each **Iteration** while moving towards a Minimum Loss Function ( Minimum Error )
+- **Step Size** is Decided on the Basis of How Far or Close is the Global Minima.
 - Handles the Rate of **Convergence** and **Overshooting** ( High Learning Rate )

 ### Regularization